Outry08/SQL-Library/README.md

 ## Roadmap
 - Valgrind and fix all leaks.
+    - Change everything to do with the list creator functions from *s to []s
 - Add error return numbers to all functions.
 - Add full library documentation.